 Auxiliary aids and services are available upon request to individuals with disabilities.
 Contact: (503) 947-1794.
 For people who are deaf or hard of hearing, call 711 Telecommunications Relay Services.

 A furlough is used when a company must reduce labor costs due to business needs, while maintaining benefits and an anticipated return to work date for it’s employees.
-WRC started furloughing employees as different parts of the resort were closed, and anticipates a return to work the last week of April 2020 if COVID-19 is under control.
+WRC may furlough employees as different parts of the resort are closed, and anticipates a return to work once COVID-19 is under control.

 The furlough does not impact your employment status – FT or PT, job position, date of hire, seniority date, evaluation date, etc. All that remains intact.

-Essential staff working part time hours from April 13-26, may file for unemployment benefits to supplement their work hours.
+Essential staff working part time hours, may file for unemployment benefits to supplement their work hours.
 They must report these hours in their weekly reporting.

 Employees working or receiving paid hours will have their deductions continue as usual.
 Employees on unemployment, or those working a partial work schedule and collecting unemployment, will not have hours to collect for these deductions.
 Under this circumstance, most deductions will have to wait until a return to work is implemented.
 Any 401(k) loan payments will not go into default by a “skipped” payment, nor will voluntary payments for life insurance, AFLAC, FSA, etc.

 The only deduction that WILL need to continue is any dependent care costs for the medical/dental plan.
 The employee is responsible to make that payment by sending a check or money order to the Benefits Specialist in HR.
 Non-payment may cause that medical coverage to lapse.